 Greenhouse tomatoes during the winter months and early spring.

-Eastern Carolina Organics aka Happy Dirt - Durham, NC - we are so lucky to have ECO in the area, formed out of a grant from CFSA, ECO is a wonderful source for certified organic produce from the state of NC.
+Eastern Carolina Organics aka Happy Dirt - Durham, NC - we are so lucky to have ECO in the area, formed out of a grant from CFSA, ECO is a wonderful source for certified organic, and sustainably grown produce from the state of NC and neighboring states.
 We have purchased ramps from the NC mountains, local shiitakes grown in Durham, organic strawberries, organic blueberries, pesticide-free apples, organic persimmons, and more.

 Bardenhagen Farm, Lake Leelanau, MI - Ginger Bardenhagen and Ryan Eby